 Team dedication is an easy task.
-They just need to create a new user account with desired display name and use it for all blog posts.
+They just need to create a new user account with the desired display name to use it for all blog posts.
 The contents will fall under a common username even though they belong to the different authors.

-On the other hand, WordPress is not providing options to hide author name from the posts.
-It lets admins change the author of a post, but not allowing them to hide the name.
+On the other hand, WordPress doesn’t allow us to hide author name from the posts.
+It’s possible for you to change the author name (through post editor) but you can’t hide it entirely.

 Install and activate Show Hide Author plugin on your blog to overcome this limitation.
 It is a simple, easy to use plugin for doing the job.